 A Black-Body object is a hypothetical object that is a perfect absorber and radiator.
 This means that absolutely no E-M radiation is reflected from it.

 A Black-Body will emit radiation over a range of Frequencies, with a peak Wavelength which is dependant on to the Temperature of the object.
-The diagram shows a composite image of four Black Body radiation curves, each at a different Temperature:-
+The diagram shows a composite image of three Black Body radiation curves, each at a different Temperature:-

 As can be seen in the above diagram, as the Temperature of the object increases, the peak Wavelength moves towards the shorter Wavelengths.